AryanChaturvedi/Fast-Neural-Style-Transfer/README.md

 - Neural Style Transfer Using Perceptual loss and Instance Normalization.
 - Modified Implimentation of Paper *"Perceptual Losses for Real-Time Style Transfer and Super-Resolution"* with **Instance Normalistion and Variational Regularization**.
 - Implimenttion of NST paper *"A Neural Algorithm of Artistic Style"* for Comaparision with Fast Perceptual method
+- Fast NST can learn single style and generalise it to any new image while NST trains a model to only transfer style from One image to other image.
+- Fast NST is seamlessly fast for inference on other images.
 ## Brief Overview
 ### Fast NST using Perceptual Loss
 Training a Fast style transfer model requires two networks: